Academic Catalog

 Off-Campus Study

 Off-Campus study provides dynamic experiences worldwide to improve global competency, gain experience to build a resume, and find passion through hands-on learning.
-Students who study off-campus come from various majors, interests, personal and financial backgrounds, and academic and extra-curricular involvement levels at Denison.
-More than half of the student body participates in off-campus study, including Denison Seminars, at some point during their four years, with the majority doing so during their junior year.
+Students who study off campus come from various majors, interests, personal and financial backgrounds, and academic and extra-curricular involvement levels at Denison.
+More than half of the student body participates in off-campus study, including faculty-led travel, at some point during their four years, with the majority doing so during their junior year.
 The Center maintains a list of hundreds of approved programs in dozens of countries worldwide, including the United States.
-Our Global Tools website provides the current list of approved programs, details of our application process, and a range of resources for support throughout the process.
+Our Off-Campus Study Guide website provides the current list of approved programs, details of our application process, and a range of resources for support throughout the process.

 International Student Support